Skip to content

 You will need to source env_standalone.sh each time you want to use the package, or add it to your login environment.

-For slc9 architectures, you will need to do the compilation in an slc7 environment using apptainer.
+For Combine versions before v10 release you will need to do the compilation in an slc7 environment using apptainer.
 You can then source the standalone script outside of the apptainer.
 On lxplus this can be done as follows:

 git clone https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit.git HiggsAnalysis/CombinedLimit